robren/quandl_fund_xlsx/README.rst

 database (formerly referred to by Sharadar as the SF0 database), and the paid for `SF1
 <https://www.quandl.com/data/SF1-Core-US-Fundamentals-Data/documentation/dimensions>`_
 database.
 The coverage universe is the same for both the sample data and the paid database.
-The key diference being, support as well as a much richer set of so-called Dimensions.
+The key difference being, support as well as a much richer set of so-called Dimensions (timeperiods).
+For example the sample data is taken from the annual filings of companies, whereas the paid data allows for Trailing Twelve Month as well as quarterly data.

+Note:  For quarterly data, many of the ratios using income and cash flow statement values in the numerator will be inaccurate when using quarterly data e.g EBITDA/Intereset expense or Total Debt/ Cash Flow from Operations.

 .. figure:: docs/Tech-1.png
    :scale: 25